-FINDING: Public services will be reasonably available to each newly created parcel.
+FINDING: Staff finds that based on the applicant's proposal, public services will be reasonably available to each newly created parcel.
 This criterion is met.

 4. Proposal will not have identifiable adverse impacts on adjoining or area land uses, public services and facilities, resource carrying capacities or on any significant resources.